thebaldgeek/thebaldgeek.github.io/radiosonde.md

 Front and center is a table that contains the past 40 flights.
 Of course when the software is first loaded, there are no flights and it will take time to fill out.
 Once the 41st flight comes in the top, the bottom flight is pushed out and its gone for ever, there is no logging or storing here.
 The purpose of this table is to show a few points of helpful information.

 Firstly, if you are running more than 1 SDR, the table shows which one did the decoding for that flight, then the model of the sonde and the frequency that it was transmitting on.
-This is a critical bit of information if you are using the 'never_scan' feature of auto_rx.
+This is a critical bit of information that is not in auto_rx log files.
+You will need this list if you are using the 'never_scan' feature of auto_rx.
 Next is the SNR, distance, azimuth, elevation and altitude from the first data packets you decoded.
 This will show, over time, those data points from when your station first acquires the sonde so as you tweak your station you can see if the distance or angle is better (or worse).

 Clicking on any of the table column names will sort that column ascending or descending.
 At the end of the table is the link to take you to the sondehub URL for that flight.